mendhak/waveshare-epaper-display/README.md

 #### Google Calendar token

-The Oauth process needs to complete once manually in order to allow the Python code to then continuously query Google Calendar for information.
+You will need to run an Oauth process once manually to allow the Python code to get a token, which lets it query Google Calendar for information.

-Go to the [Google Cloud Platform library page](https://console.cloud.google.com/apis/library), search for and enable the [Calendar API](https://console.cloud.google.com/apis/api/calendar-json.googleapis.com/overview).

-Next, head over to the [API Dashboard Credentials page](https://console.cloud.google.com/apis/credentials), and create new credentials of type "OAuth Client ID".
-For application type, choose "Desktop app" and give it a name such as "Epaper Display".
-When presented, download or copy the `credentials.json` file and add it to this directory.

-You can now kick off the authentication process.
-On the Raspberry Pi, run:
+Run:

     .venv/bin/python3 screen-calendar-get.py

+The script will prompt you to visit a URL in your browser, then it will sit there and wait.
+The URL will look like `https://accounts.google.com/o/...` and will be very long.

+Follow that URL in a browser window, you'll need to log in and choose your Google account.
+Click continue on the "Make sure you trust Mendhak Waveshare Epaper Display" screen, and then let it fail when it tries to go to a `http://localhost:8080/...` URL.

-The script will prompt you to visit a URL in your browser and then wait.
-Copy the URL, open it in a browser and you will go through the login process.
-When the OAuth workflow tries to redirect back (and fails), copy the URL it was trying to go to (eg: http://localhost:8080/...) and in another SSH session with the Raspberry Pi,
+Copy the URL it was trying to go to (eg: http://localhost:8080/...) and in another SSH session with the Raspberry Pi, run this (remember the double quotes):

     curl "http://localhost:8080/..."

 On the first screen you should see the auth flow complete, and a new `token.pickle` file appears.
-The Python script should now be able to run in the future without prompting required.
+The script should now be able to run in the future without prompting required.

-I also have a [post here with screenshots](https://github.com/mendhak/waveshare-epaper-display/issues/19#issuecomment-780397819) walking through the process.

 ### Outlook Calendar